Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

-When two or more modalities are combined into a model, they are typically combined in one of two ways: 1) joint, or 2) coordinated representation.
-A joint representation is characterized by aggregation of the vectors at some point in the process, whereby vector representations from two separate modalities are joined together into a single vector form (often through concatenation).
-Joint representation is both a common and effective strategy for representation; however, a joint strategy such as concatenation is often (although not always) constricted to serving in situations where both modalities are available at training and test time (one exception using Boltzmann Machines can be found in \cite{JMLR:v15:srivastava14b}).
+When two or more vectorized modalities are combined into a model, they are typically combined in one of two ways: 1) joint, or 2) coordinated representations.
+A \textbf{joint representation} is characterized by aggregation of the vectors at some point in the process, whereby vector representations from two separate modalities are joined together into a single vector form through methods such as aggregation, concatenation or summation.
+Joint representation is both a common and effective strategy for representation; however, a joint strategy such as concatenation is often constricted to serving in situations where both modalities are available at train- and test-time (one exception using Boltzmann Machines can be found in \cite{JMLR:v15:srivastava14b}).
 If a modality has the potential to be missing, a joint strategy such as aggregation via weighted means could be a better option \cite{Li2021,Chen2020,Zhou2023,Cui2022}.
-Using mathematical notation from \cite{baltrusaitis2017multimodal}, we can notate joint representations $x_m$ as the following:
+Using mathematical notation from \cite{baltrusaitis2017multimodal}, we can denote joint representations $x_m$ as the following:

-This denotes that feature vectors $x_i, i =1...n$ are combined in some way through a function $f$, oftentimes a concatenation function, to create a new representation space $x_m$.
-By the contrary, coordinated representations are represented as the following:
+This denotes that feature vectors $x_i, i =1...n$ are combined in some way through a function $f$ to create a new representation space $x_m$.
+By the contrary, \textbf{coordinated representations} are represented as the following:

 whereby a function designed to create representations for one modality may be constrained (represented by $\sim$) by a similar function from another modality, with the assumption that relationships between data points in the first modality should be relatively well-preserved in the second modality.